w3f/Grants-Program/applications/khoj.md

 - The vision is to become the answer for the most distincitve way to drive engagement, become an interesting funnel to gain users to Polkadot.
 - Some near goals are to conduct hunts at smaller Polkadot specific events, community meetups, JAM tour events and hackathons - ETHIndia'25 being a target.
 - One goal close to heart is to become a standard part of each PBA cohort experience, unique to each new location :)
-- We also plan to support the EVM compatability that Polkadot is [rolling out](https://contracts.polkadot.io/)